DouglasUrner/Recipes/mains/baked-tofu-with-peanut-sauce.md

 ## Instructions

-1. Heat the oven to 450 degrees and lightly brush a large rimmed sheet pan with oil.
+1. Heat the oven to 450 degrees.
 1. In a small bowl, stir 4 tablespoons lime juice with 1/2 teaspoon salt until salt dissolves.
 Add the sliced peppers, a few cracks of black pepper and set aside.
 1. In a small pot, combine the rice with 1 cup water and the coconut milk.
 Season with salt and bring to a simmer.
 Cover and cook over medium-low until the rice is just tender, 12 to 15 minutes.
 Remove from the heat and let sit, covered, until ready to serve.
 1. In a medium bowl, whisk 4 tablespoons lime juice with the peanut butter, miso, ginger, fish sauce (if using), habanero, 2 tablespoons oil, 1 tablespoon honey and 3/4 cup water.
 Stir until smooth and season to taste with salt.